OpenTheBooks: Oversight reports

 OpenTheBooks has completed multiple financial reports on different government agencies and programs.
 Notably, the organization has helped to uncover what it considers to be fraudulence and wasteful spending at the United States Department of Veterans Affairs.
-Other transparency impacts include: farm subsidies in New York City, Chicago, and Washington, D.C.; $24.2 billion in failed lending at the Small Business Administration; quantified $1.2 trillion in federal payments to the top 100 of the Fortune 500; found $92 million in high-end furniture purchases by the U.S. Environmental Protection Agency; the Export-Import Bank of U.S.; quantified $4.5 billion in federal agency spending on public relations; found $1.5 billion spent by non-military federal agencies outside the Department of Defense on guns, ammunition and military-style equipment; quantified federal payments of nearly $27 billion into America's Sanctuary Cities; and found $42 billion in federal subsidies, tax-breaks and payments flowed into the eight Ivy League colleges.
+Other transparency impacts include: farm subsidies in New York City, Chicago, and Washington, D.C.; $24.2 billion in failed lending at the Small Business Administration; quantified $1.2 trillion in federal payments to the top 100 of the Fortune 500; found $92 million in high-end furniture purchases by the United States Environmental Protection Agency;Export–Import Bank of the United States; quantified $4.5 billion in federal agency spending on public relations; found $1.5 billion spent by non-military federal agencies outside the Department of Defense on guns, ammunition and military-style equipment; quantified federal payments of nearly $27 billion into America's Sanctuary Cities; and found $42 billion in federal subsidies, tax-breaks and payments flowed into the eight Ivy League colleges.